Rules of Order

 - He/She must avoid and refrain from impugning or making derogatory remarks about individuals.

-- He/She shall have no more than five (5) minutes in which to inquire or make a statement on matters of concern.
+- He/She shall have no more than three (3) minutes in which to only inquire or make a statement on matters that are listed on that meetings specific agenda.
 If necessary, he/she may be granted additional time, through a majority vote of members of council.

 - Council Committee Reports